PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

     └── ...
 ```

 The key files are `cluster.spec` and `config` which control the overall structure of our cluster.
-Disecting these configuration files is a great way to take our Kubernetes knowledge to the next level, however sadly that is outside the scope of this chapter!
+Dissecting these configuration files is a great way to take our Kubernetes knowledge to the next level, however sadly that is outside the scope of this chapter!

 ### See also
-`kops` is just one tool that helps us to automate Kubernets cluster deployment some other include:

-* `kube-aws` - from the folks at CoreOS, as the name implies targets creating Kubernets clusters on AWS: https://coreos.com/kubernetes/docs/latest/kubernetes-on-aws-render.html

-* Google Container Engine - turnkey cloud based Kubernetes deployment https://cloud.google.com/container-engine/

-* Kargo - Supports deployment to bare metal and various cloud providers https://github.com/kubernetes-incubator/kargo

-Finally the long form way is to install Kubernets from scratch: https://kubernetes.io/docs/getting-started-guides/scratch/
+**TODO DMC**